NarkoPraxis/OmniSearch/readme.md

 ## TODO
-1. move queries to background threads to accomodate large databases / queries
-2. support multiple database connection methods, not just reading .db files
+1. move queries to background threads to accomodate large databases / queries ~~2. support multiple database connection methods, not just reading .db files~~
 3. provide more usage options for when the user knows they have an email, full name, or address etc
 	- should allow for more optimized fuzzy searchs
 4. provide more options in config file for default behaviors.
 	- right now "maxResults" is the only option, which controls how many results are returned inside slack.
+5. add postgress support
+6. add ability to connect and query multiple database connections asynchronously